-Teodora Fuior, Project Coordinator, Europe and Central Asia Division
+Teodora Fuior, Principal Programme Manager/ Senior SSR Advisor, Europe and Central Asia Division

 DCAF supports judicial systems in Bosnia Herzegovina and North Macedonia to strengthen their capacity for upholding the rule of law and individual liberties through an independent supervision of the use of intrusive methods for information collection (such as communications interception or secret surveillance) by law enforcement and intelligence agencies.